 - Refined Sunflower Oil to fry

-Bengali kochuri recipes usually mention Bengali niramish Alur Dom or Cholar Dal as side-dishes.
-The alu dum is a spicy potato curry, which is often cooked with a tomato-ginger gravy.
-It makes a great side dish option to these Bengali dal puris as the heat and spice level balances the mild sweetness of the Radhaballavis.
+Bengali kochuri recipes usually mention Bengali niramish Alur Dom or Cholar Dal as side dishes.
+The alur dum is a spicy potato curry, which is often cooked with a tomato-ginger gravy.
+It makes a great side dish option for these Bengali biulir dal puris as the heat and spice level balance the mild sweetness of the Radhaballavis.

-For those who are looking for a no-frills meal, they can go for the Radhaballavi & Cholar Dal combination.
+Those who are looking for a no-frills meal can go for the kalai dal er radhaballavi & Cholar Dal combination.
 It is light and goes slow in terms of heat & spices.

 Since it takes some effort to prepare the filling, I often make a double batch of it.
 While I use half of it the same day, I keep the rest of it for some other time over the next few days.